project-tsurugi/tsurugi_fdw/README.md

         CREATE SERVER tsurugidb FOREIGN DATA WRAPPER tsurugi_fdw;
         ```

         Notice:
-        If you have changed the name of the Tsurugi database (default is '`tsurugi`'), you can set the new database name.
+        If you have changed the name of the Tsurugi database from its default (default is '`tsurugi`'), you need to set the new database name to PostgreSQL as well.

         ```sql
         CREATE SERVER tsurugidb FOREIGN DATA WRAPPER tsurugi_fdw OPTIONS (dbname 'new-database-name');